Dartmouth-Hitchcock Medical Center

 Housing: Housing and relocation are the responsibility of each PA resident.

-Category 1 CME is available by participating in and attending lectures, conferences and grand rounds.
+Category 1 CME is available by participating in and attending lectures, conferences, journal clubs, and grand rounds.

 Program Admission Requirements:

 - Graduate of an accredited Master’s Degree Physician Assistant Program

 - Eligible to pass (or have passed) the NCCPA certification (must have NCCPA certification by matriculation date)